isc-projects/kea/doc/sphinx/arm/config-backend.rst

 CB Components
 -------------

+In
+this documentation, the term "Configuration Backend" may also refer to the particular Kea module providing support to manage and fetch the configuration information from the particular database type.
+For example, the MySQL Configuration Backend is the logic implemented within :ischooklib:`libdhcp_mysql.so`, which provides a complete set of functions to manage and fetch the configuration information from the MySQL database.
+The PostgreSQL Configuration Backend is the logic implemented within :ischooklib:`libdhcp_pgsql.so`, which provides a complete set of functions to manage and fetch the configuration information from the PostgreSQL database.
+From here on, the term "database" is used to refer to either a MySQL or PostgreSQL database.

 To use a MySQL configuration backend, :ischooklib:`libdhcp_mysql.so` must be compiled and the DHCP servers must be configured to load it.
 It is compiled